microsoft-search/pnp-modern-search/docs/search-extensibility-library/getting-started.md

         import * as React from 'react';
         import * as ReactDOM from 'react-dom';
-        import { BaseWebComponent } from '../models/BaseWebComponent';
+        import { BaseWebComponent } from 'search-extensibility';

         export interface IObjectParam {
             myProperty: string;